marco-yue/theme-academic-cv/content/authors/admin/_index.md

 ## About Me

-Yue Yang is a postdoctoral research fellow at NYU Abu Dhabi, focusing on innovative urban mobility solutions.
-With a Ph.D. from the University of Sydney, his research in shared transportation, automated vehicles, and discrete choice models aims to create smarter, more efficient transport systems.
+Yue Yang is a postdoctoral researcher at NYU Abu Dhabi, dedicated to research that elevates understanding, inspires progress, and drives innovation.